mariobarrioss/todo-list/README.md

   To build the appplication the following command needs to be run in the terminal

-  `$ npm run buiid`
+  `$ npm run build`

 ### Run tests

-  There are no tests for this project.
+ Test suite for:
+ - localStorage module
+ - Project module
+ - Todo module

+To run the tests type the following command in the terminal

+`$ npm test`

 ### Deployment